klosik007/sport-news/README.md

 Production version is available here:

 https://shrouded-caverns-99191-a0da856161c5.herokuapp.com

 ## Setup
 If you wish to run application on local environment:
 - fetch repo
-- run queries from db_data.sql to create tables and insert example values
+- run queries from db_data.sql to create tables and insert example values in your MySQL database instance (for example by MySQL Workbench), make sure that MySQL server is running
-- make sure you have composer installed (https://getcomposer.org/download/)
+- make sure you have composer installed (https://getcomposer.org/download/): type composer --version if you're not sure
+- Symfony CLI should be installed as well (https://symfony.com/download)
-- type composer install in repo terminal
+- type composer install in repo terminal, be sure that in php.ini file extension=zip line is uncommented
 - make sure your local instance of database has user root on port 3306 with url 127.0.0.1 - unless you won't be able to do database requests
 - if you want to change database connection info, change this line in .env file:
-  DATABASE_URL="mysql://type_user_name:type_password_here@127.0.0.1:3306/app?charset=utf8mb4"
+  DATABASE_URL="mysql://type_user_name_here:type_password_here@127.0.0.1:3306/sportNews?charset=utf8mb4"
+- type: symfony server:start in terminal and type 127.0.0.1:8000 in browser to load project

+I should have made a Docker configuration but so far I din't find proper configuration, even recommended walkthrough mentioned here (https://github.com/dunglas/symfony-docker) didn't work :(

 ## Endpoints
 News JSON response: